Home

 Litter Box Location

-Outdoor Cats: These cats prefer litter boxes that is in a more private place vs. a busy hallway or near a place where other pets sleep such as a dog.
+Outdoor cats in particular prefer litter boxes that are in a more private place vs. a busy hallway or near a place where other pets sleep such as a dog.
 Some cats prefer a covered tray.

 Kitten Litter Box Training